American crow: Description

 The American crow is a large, distinctive bird with iridescent black feathers all over.
-Its legs, feet and bill are also black.
+Its legs, feet, and bill are also black.
 They measure 40–53 cm in length, of which the tail makes up about 40%.
 The wing chord is 24.5 to 33 cm, with the wingspan ranging from 85 to 100 cm.
 The bill length can be from 3 to 5.5 cm, varying strongly according to location.
 The tarsus is 5.5 to 6.5 cm and the tail is 13.5 to 19 cm.
 The body mass can vary from 316 to 620 g.
 Males tend to be larger than females.

 The most usual call is a loud, short, and rapid caaw-caaw-caaw.
-Usually the birds thrust their heads up and down as they utter this call.
+Usually, the birds thrust their heads up and down as they utter this call.
 American crows can also produce a wide variety of sounds and sometimes mimic noises made by other animals, including other birds, such as barred owls.

 Visual differentiation from the fish crow (C. ossifragus) is extremely difficult and often inaccurate.
 Nonetheless, differences apart from size do exist.
 Fish crows tend to have more slender bills and feet.
-There may also be a small sharp hook at the end of the fish crow's upper bill.
+There may also be a small, sharp hook at the end of the fish crow's upper bill.
 Fish crows also appear as if they have shorter legs when walking.
 More dramatically, when calling, fish crows tend to hunch and fluff their throat feathers.

 If seen flying at a distance from where size estimates are unreliable, the distinctly larger common ravens (C. corax) can be distinguished by their almost lozenge-shaped tail and their larger-looking heads.
 They also fluff their throat feathers when calling, similarly to fish crows.
+Ravens also soar for extended periods, unlike crows, which rarely fly more than a few seconds without flapping their wings.